SandyGCabanes/Anonymized-Survey-Data-Modeling-with-Bayesian-Networks-in-Python/README.md

 # Synthetic-Dataset-Generation-from-Surveys-Using-Python-Bayesian-Network
 Synthetic dataset generation from survey data using python's pgmpy package and Bayesian models

-## Objective
+## Why This Project Exists:
 Turn sensitive survey responses into **privacy‑safe synthetic datasets** while keeping the statistical patterns intact.
 The goal: allow analysis, sharing, and portfolio demonstration **without exposing any respondent’s real data**.

 ---

-## Action from Results
+## What This Creates and Whom This is For:
-- Share the synthetic dataset outputs publicly without any privacy risk.
+- Synthetic dataset outputs for public analysis without privacy risk.
-- Add to workflow for the next wave of surveys in the Data Engineering Pilipinas group.
+- Part of my current workflow as survey leader of the Data Engineering Pilipinas group.

 ---